Arbitrarily high-order energy-preserving schemes for the Zakharov-Rubenchik equation: Introduction

 \section{Introduction}

-The Zakhrov-Rubenchik (ZR) equation is applied extensively to describe the interaction and the dynamics of spectrally narrow high-frequency waves with low-frequency (acoustic) waves \cite{ZR72}.
-In this paper, we consider the following ZR equation
+The Zakhrov-Rubenchik (ZR) equations are applied extensively to describe the interaction and the dynamics of spectrally narrow high-frequency waves with low-frequency (acoustic) waves \cite{ZR72}.
+In this paper, we consider the following ZR equations

 with the initial conditions

 where the complex-valued function $B:=B({x}, t)$ denotes the magnetic field generated by the plasma, $\rho:=\rho({x}, t)$ and $u:=u({x},t)$ are the real-valued functions, which represent the density of mass and the fluid speed, respectively.
 Moreover, $\omega$, $\kappa$, $\nu$, $\beta$ and $q$ are given real constants where $\omega$ and $\kappa$ denote the frequency and the wave number, respectively, $\nu$ and $\beta$ are dimensionless parameters, and $q$ satisfies